(Content edited December 2022)

 If you get a surplus of starter, which happens sometimes, throw a bit a way, or give some to a friend, or use it to bake muffins or cakes or pancakes.
 Nothing gets wasted.
 Plenty or recipes online.

 In North America many recipes use volume measures (cups).
 This is OK-ish but you will have more control over the final outcome if you use weights.
-This recipe is in metric measures and is easy to convert to Imperial.
+This recipe is in metric measures.

 I start the process in the evening and have fresh bread for lunch the next day.
 You can speed it up but the flavour won’t be quite so good.

-One of the advantages of the long, slow overnight fermentation is that in addition to enhancing the flavour of the bread it also breaks down the complex sugars (FODMAPS) in flour to a greater extent and makes them more acceptable to people with problems such as irritable bowel syndrome and gluten sensitivity (not celiac disease, that’s a whole different kettle of fish).
+One of the advantages of a long, slow overnight fermentation is that in addition to enhancing the flavour of the bread it also breaks down the complex sugars (FODMAPS) in flour to a greater extent and makes them more acceptable to people with problems such as irritable bowel syndrome and gluten sensitivity (not celiac disease, that’s a whole different kettle of fish altogether).

 - Optional – a cup of sunflower seeds or walnuts or whatever takes your fancy as extra flavouring/texture.